EzerTech/odin-recipes/README.md

 This is first my project <!-- using html only-->
 I would be using a few elements though
-My website would contain lists <!-- ordered and unordered>. images and hyperlinks
+My website would contain lists <!-- ordered and unordered>. images and hyperlinks Created hyperlinks which linked to specific recipe webpage